MartyJab/CTFs/05_Threat_Intel_Phishing_Kit.md

 ## Which wallet is used for asking the seed phrase?

-The kit includes a folder named metamas with an exfiltration php file and a phishing index.html
+The kit includes a folder named metamask with an exfiltration php file and a phishing index.html
 ![](./images/Threat_Intel_GrabThePhisher.png)
 ![](./images/Threat_Intel_GrabThePhisher-2.png)